 Apple MacBook Pro 15.4″ with Touchbar: Our primary video editing laptop.
 This quad-core computer was an upgrade from a 2014 MacBook Pro (11 inch) as we needed the additional processing power, memory, and storage to process 4K video files.

-Drobo 5D3 5-Bay Thunderbolt 3 Enclosure: We dealt with storage constraints and data loss using random external hard drives.
+Drobo 5D3 5-Bay Thunderbolt 3 Enclosure: This is our primary drive for editing videos, and it using it allows our computer hard drive to be fully dedicated to the editing software and operating system.
 The Drobo 5D3 offers a fast data connection via Thunderbolt 3 and allows us to edit videos directly off the system.
 The directly-attached storage (DAS) has 5 hard drive bays, which automatically sets up redundancy in case of drive failure.
 The Drobo system makes it easy to drop in new drives without having to do any additional configurations.
 We are using Seagate Barracuda Pro hard drives with 7200 RPM in order to maximize the performance of the DAS.

 Synology DiskStation 916+ Network Attached Storage (NAS): While we use our Drobo 5D3 to edit our videos, we use a Synology NAS to archive our output files.
 The Synology is much slower than the Drobo, but it also has a lot more capabilities.
 It’s a full-featured server that can do more than just store your files.
-The system can be accessed via the internet.
+The system can be accessed via the internet and even back-ups to Synology’s C2 servers every day.
 We also use Synology’s Moments application to store and manage our stock library of videos and photos on our NAS.
-We are using Seagate IronWolf NAS hard drives in the NAS for reliability.
+We use Seagate IronWolf NAS hard drives in the NAS for reliability.

 LG 29” Ultrawide IPS 21:9 Monitor: This inexpensive ultrawide monitor has greatly improved our ability to edit videos as more of the linear timeline is visible.